Chap 22 The Climax at

 heard noise, coming at them from the east, they blew claymores and ran

-quickly for the safely to the NDP.
+quickly for the safety of the NDP.

 Fee's D Company and Mac's C Company could do nothing but wait and